ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 ### Step 3: Deploy the Best Model

-Here, the best model is deployed to enable interaction with the model by sending data over POST requests via the HTTP API service.
+The best model was deployed to enable interaction with the model by sending data over POST requests via the HTTP API service.

 #### a.
 Deploy Best Model